We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - quinine, which is found in tonic water

 - cranberry juice

 Papaya leaf extract

-You can find papaya leaf extract in pill form in many health food stores.
+You can find papaya leaf extract in pill form in many health food stores or on Amazon.
 For patients with Dengue Fever another study reported that papaya leaf juice was associated with an accelerated rate of increase of platelet count.

 Colostrum is the first substance that a baby cow receives from its mother.
 It’s also becoming a common dietary supplement.